mixpanel/mixpanel-node/readme.md

 =============
 [![Build Status](https://travis-ci.org/mixpanel/mixpanel-node.svg?branch=master)](https://travis-ci.org/mixpanel/mixpanel-node)

 This library provides many of the features in the official javascript mixpanel library.
 It is easy to use, and fully async.
+It is intended to be use on the server (it is not a client module).

 Installation
 ------------